uschallengecoin/challengecoin.us/docs/index.md

 :::
 ::::

-:::: hero-item {image="/images/home/coin3.webp"}
+:::: hero-item {image="/images/home/coin3.webp" imageMobile="/images/home/coin9.webp"}
-# Own a physical Challenge Coin and receive Digital Challenge Coins.
+# Buy Physical Coins, Get Free Crypto
-Each individually numbered physical challenge coin will have a unique blockchain ID and crypto wallet that digital challenge coins will be automatically “airdropped” into.
+For each U.S. Challenge Coin purchased, receive free U.S. Challenge Coin crypto tokens.

-::: dialog-top {image="/images/home/coin9.webp"}
+::: dialog-top {image="/images/home/coin3.webp"}
 ### America’s Next Digital Revolution
 We all know that crypto currencies and the digital Blockchain have been around for years and these technologies are here to stay and growing in popularity.
 But most Americans have been left on the sidelines watching this technological and financial revolution take place right in front of their eyes with no idea how to learn, participate and benefit from these massive developments.
 Blockchain technology, the backbone of crypto and many other emerging applications, is changing the way that the world perceives value and how people interact and transact with financial systems and money.
 ### Buy a U.S. Challenge Coin, Get Free Crypto